Frequently Asked Questions

 I want to get accredited.
 Is this the right training for me?

 Yes.
-Although many in-person and online organizations claim to train teachers in Orton-Gillingham, only courses taught by Fellows of the AOGPE count toward official accreditation.
+Although many in-person and online organizations claim to train teachers in Orton-Gillingham, only courses taught by F/FIT OGA count toward official accreditation.

-This is a certification-track course approved by the Academy of Orton Gillingham Practitioners and Educators and taught by a highly experienced AOGPE Fellow and Fellow-in-Training.
+This is a certification-track course approved by the Academy of Orton Gillingham Practitioners and Educators and taught by a highly experienced OGA F/FIT.
 Many teachers choose to take this course but do not choose to become certified by the Academy.
 Teachers wanting to certify as an Orton-Gillingham Classroom Educator or Associate practitioner must be aware that certification requires an additional commitment and expense beyond the present course.accreditation.

 Equivalent to IDA STRUCTURED LITERACY Teacher & Interventionist